emTgi/8_Week_SQL_Challenge/Week 2 - Pizza Runner.md

 | 104         | Meatlovers | 3     |
 | 105         | Vegetarian | 1     |

-**What was the maximum number of pizzas delivered in a single order?**
+**6. What was the maximum number of pizzas delivered in a single order?**
 ```sql
 SELECT
   a.order_id,